-Executive coaching matches a professionally-trained and International Coach Federation (ICF) -certified coach with a business leader or executive in order to support or develop his or her skills.
-Executive coaching may be provided to individuals for a variety of reasons, such as:
+Executive or leadership coaching matches a professionally-trained and International Coach Federation (ICF) -certified coach with a business leader or executive in order to support or develop his or her skills.
+A comprehensive leadership evaluation with empirically-grounded assessments provide an important foundation for growth.
+Executive or leadership coaching may be provided to individuals for a variety of reasons, such as:

 Improving stress management